12 min read

 The leaders who put those values together aren't liars or villains.
 They're well-intentioned people who missed a critical step - they didn't give their values any legs.
 Enter: boundaries.

-• Companies that put up a poster about sustainability need boundaries about who they will work with and who they won't.
+• Companies that put up posters about sustainability need boundaries about who they will work with and who they won't.
 How they dispose of their waste, and what kind of project decisions they will and won't endorse.

 The same is true in your leadership and personal life.

-• If you value honesty, you decide how and what you'll disclose to your partner.
+• If you value honesty, decide how and what you'll disclose to your partner.

-• If your value is connection, you make choices about who to keep in your life and how to make those relationships a priority.
+• If you value connection, choose who to keep in your life and how to prioritise those relationships.

 • If you value health, you choose what to eat, when to exercise and what to avoid.

-Boundaries are a protective barrier between your identity and the world outside.
+Boundaries are a protective barrier between your identity and the outside world.
 Because here's the beautiful thing: once you've decided to take responsibility for your feelings, thoughts and behaviours, you take back any power you delegated to others.

 If you've ever lamented someone for 'making you feel' a certain way, it's time to set some boundaries.

 No one can make you feel anything.
-They can make their own choices and decisions that affect you and give you cause to respond, but they don't control your life or emotions.
+They make choices and decisions that affect you and give you cause to respond, but they don't control your life or emotions.

 Boundaries are like an impenetrable personal responsibility shield that keeps you connected, in healthy ways, to the people and events around you while maintaining an iron wall around your values.

-Boundaries don't require you to prove anything, explain anything, mount a case, or convince others to agree with you.
-Because boundaries are all about personal values, they become a personal policy.
-Personal policies don't come with judgement or blame; they don't need other people to have the same position.
+Boundaries don't require you to prove anything, explain anything, mount a case, or convince others to agree.
+Because boundaries are about personal values, they become a personal policy.
+Personal policies don't come with judgement or blame and don't need others to have the same position.

 Take this example